 Borrowings are recorded initially at the proceeds received, net of transaction costs incurred.
 Borrowings are subsequently stated at amortised cost.
 Any difference between the proceeds (net of transaction costs) and the redemption value is recognised in profit or loss over the period of the borrowings using the effective interest rate method.

-(ii) Trade and other payables
+(ii) Other payables

-Trade and other payables are stated at their nominal value.
+Trade payables are stated at their nominal values.

 6.8.3 Impairment